web-seven/backstage-plugins/plugins/scaffolder-fields-extensions/README.md

 </Route>
 ```

-Example configuration of the `EntityPicker` field in a template:
+Example configuration of the `EntityObjectPicker` field in a template:

 ```yaml
 ui:field: EntityObjectPicker